 - One quart jar like these (or whatever you have on hand)

-- one canning lid (the ring, not the part that seals), OR a rubber band
+- One canning lid ring OR a rubber band

 - 2–2 1/2 cups water, boiled and allowed to cool